Does the meat you use in your recipes meet animal welfare standards?

 Our boxes are made from cardboard, which is widely recycled.
 Just remove the window, flatten the box, wipe clean and recycle alongside your paper and card waste.

-Our windows are polyester plastic, which is recyclable.
+Our windows are a PE film, which is recyclable.
 Just wipe it clean and make sure it’s free of cardboard from the box.
-Unfortunately, not all councils recycle it just yet, so check with your local council if it is collected kerbside.
-If yes, recycle alongside plastic bottles.
-If no, recycle alongside carrier bags at a local supermarket collection point.
+Recycle alongside carrier bags at a local supermarket collection point.
 You can find out what your local council does, here.